jlmelville/sneer/docs/asymmetric-kernel-gradient.md

 $$

 So after all that, the gradient doesn't look all that different from the old normalization.
-The only other thing to remember is that:

 We can now find a new expression for

 $$
 \sum_{kl}